Nancy M. Johnson

-Nancy Maria Donaldson Johnson (28 December 1794 – 22 April 1890) was awarded the first US patent for a hand-cranked ice cream freezer in 1843.
+Nancy Maria Johnson (née Donaldson; December 28, 1794 – April 22, 1890) was awarded the first US patent for a hand-cranked ice cream freezer in 1843.

 Biography

-Johnson was born in 1794 to Dr. Lothario Donaldson and Mary 'Polly' Rider in New York.
-Little else is known about her actual past, however she is assumed to have been born in New York, Maryland, or Pennsylvania.
-Together with her sister Mary she volunteered for the American Missionary Association.
-Walter Rogers Johnson (1794-1852) and Nancy Donaldson got married at Medfield, Massachusetts, in 1823.
+Together with her sister Mary, Nancy Donaldson volunteered for the American Missionary Association.
+She married Walter Rogers Johnson (1794-1852) in Medfield, Massachusetts in 1823.
 The couple adopted two children, Walter W. Johnson (1836-1879) and Mary Maria Stroud (1834-1921).
-Her husband Walter was a scientist and the First Secretary for the American Association for the Advancement of Science.
+Walter Johnson was a scientist and the First Secretary for the American Association for the Advancement of Science.

 She started as a housewife, and later went on to be a very successful inventor, which was very uncommon in her days.
 During this time, women’s legal identities were taken away when they married, according to the laws of coverture.
 Women were not allowed to control their own finances, own property, or sign legal agreements.
 This was all done by the men.
 Men were looked at to represent their wives, mothers, and daughters.
-Nancy Johnson was a social empowerer and taught women of the era that they can make their own way for themselves.

-Nancy Johnson lived in Philadelphia in 1843 when she filed for her patent for the first hand-cranked ice cream churn (US3254A).
+Johnson lived in Philadelphia in 1843 when she filed for her patent for the first hand-cranked ice cream churn (US3254A).
 Her simple invention launched a “disruptive technology” that made it possible for everyone to make quality ice cream without electricity.
-This technology changed the way that ice cream was made forever and continues to be used today.

-Starting in 1862 Nancy and her sister Mary taught freed slaves in South Carolina, as part of the Port Royal Experiment.
-She died in Washington, D.C., in 1890.
-The family is buried at Oak Hill Cemetery (Washington, D.C.).
+Starting in 1862, Johnson and her sister Mary taught freed slaves in South Carolina, as part of the Port Royal Experiment.
+She died in Washington, D.C., in 1890, aged 95.
+The family is buried at Oak Hill Cemetery in Washington, D.C.